 By Teresa K. Traverse

 Hungry shoppers headed to Chandler Fashion Center are in luck.
-One of the Valley’s premiere retail destinations is also home to a variety of top-notch restaurants.
-From an outpost of a popular sports bar to a Mexican chain from a local family, here are nine stellar restaurants near Chandler Fashion Center.
+One of the Valley’s premier retail destinations is also home to a variety of top-notch restaurants.
+From an outpost of a popular sports bar to a Mexican chain from a local family, here are eleven stellar restaurants near Chandler Fashion Center.

 Hop Social Tavern

 In the fall of 2017, Oregon-based Crossroads Restaurant Group opened its very first Arizona restaurant with Hop Social Tavern.
 The highlight: 52 local beers on tap, from IPAs to cream ales.
 Can’t choose just one?
 Then try a beer flight featuring your five top selections.
 Pair your brews with locally sourced, scratch-made cuisine.
 Customers can pick hearty fare like fish and chips and house-made potpie, as well as sandwiches, burgers and brick-oven pizzas.
 For fancier dining options, consider booking the chef’s table that seats eight.
 The elegant space features 20-feet high ceilings and even a chandelier.